 Choosing the right primer is important when it comes to giving your home’s paint job the professional, beautiful-looking finish that it deserves!

-What are paint primers?
+What’s the importance of paint primers?
 Why shouldn’t they be skipped?
 Paint primers play a huge role in covering up old paint and helping the new paint adhere well.
-Also, primers do a great job in preventing the paint finish from cracking and peeling as well as providing an even finish.
+Also, primers do a great job in preventing the paint finish from bubbling, cracking and peeling as well as providing an even finish.
 Primers tend to make it much easier to clean paint and prevent stains in the process.
 Another benefit is paint primers stop paint from soaking into the surface since they act as a barrier.
 Using a paint primer can help elevate your new paint job to professional standards!
 Here are three types:

 Oil-based primer — Compared to water-based primers, oil-based primers are a bit more complicated to apply evenly and they need a special brush for application.
 Additionally, they produce a more intense odor and dry at a slower rate.
 On a good note, oil-based primers are fantastic because they create a strong bond with the surface, plus they last a long time.
 Since they’re oil-based, soap and water won’t clean off stains on surfaces.
-Just put in the extra effort to clean, but no worries as stubborn stains can still be scrubbed off roughly without destroying anything in the process!
+Just put in the extra effort to clean, but no worries as stubborn stains can still be scrubbed off roughly without destroying anything in the process.
+HGTV says that this type of paint might be prone to cracking.

 Shellac primer — Shellac primers are truly in for a hard-to-budge finish!
 These types of paint primers become extremely strong and thick once they’re dry.
 Due to this nature, it’s best to use shellac primers for outdoor surfaces to protect against harsh weather conditions.
 Be sure to use shellac primers on smooth surfaces, such as glass, metal, slick concrete, and more.